googlefonts/colr-gradients-spec/colr-gradients-spec.md

 from positive to negative, and because pixels are not re-painted as ω progresses, which circle is considered circle 0 and which is circle 1 makes a difference in the appearance.
 In the following figure, two gradients are shown with the circles swapped (and order of stops reversed).
-The difference in appearance may be useful for creating different perceived 3D effects.

 ![Radial gradients with start and end circles swapped](images/radial_gradients_direction.png)